 You probably won’t spend a ton of time at the beach, so just bring one swimsuit that you love with you to Vietnam.
 If you plan on visiting Dark Cave in Phong Nha, avoid bringing a white suit since it will get covered in mud!

-This cute cover-up is not only perfect for the beach, you can also throw it on over shorts and a tank top to wear around town!
+This cute cover-up is not only perfect for the beach, but you can also throw it on over shorts and a tank top to wear around town!
 I’ve been wearing mine all over Vietnam!

-Keep those eyes protected from the harsh rays in Vietnam with a pair of polarized sunglasses and a sturdy case to keep them safe in your carry-on bag.
+Keep those eyes protected from the harsh rays with a pair of polarized sunglasses and a sturdy case to keep them safe in your carry-on bag.

 Pack a cross-body bag and keep your hand on it when traveling in crowded areas of larger cities.
 This particular bag is one that you can purchase on Amazon or at any of the markets around Vietnam – the style is really popular there right now!

 - Your passport!

 - To get your Vietnam e-visa sorted out ahead of time.

 - To call your credit card company and release your card for use in Vietnam.

-- To upgrade to an international cell plan during the month that you’ll be gone.
+- To upgrade to an international cell plan during the month that you’ll be gone or get a Vietnamese SIM card.

 Apps and Entertainment for your Trip to Vietnam